 A well-rounded education

 While HKIS incorporates American educational programmes into its curriculum, it is an international school in many ways.
-The curriculum includes a two-stream Chinese programme, which teaches Mandarin as a second language and Mandarin for near-native speakers, and its spirituality lessons cover Christianity, Hinduism, Judaism, Buddhism and Islam.
+The curriculum includes a two-stream Chinese programme, which teaches Mandarin as a second language and Mandarin for near-native speakers.

 The school makes it clear that,